rishav171/LoginAssignment/README.md

 Purpose
 =======
 A Simple POM based framewok , which cab be extended to built a High end Farmework.
-TestNG data providers is used to provide 2 sets of data.  @Test(priority=0,dataProvider = "validcredentials") Prioirty is of TC is set by TestNG . @Test(priority=0,dataProvider = "validcredentials")
+TestNG data providers and prioority  is used to provide 2 sets of data.

+	"@Test(priority=0,dataProvider = "validcredentials")"

 Tools
 ========

 1. Selenium
 2. TestNG
 3. MAVEN

 ### Framework Structure:
 ========================